Skip to main content

 Configuring Allow and Block Lists

-Allow and Block lists can be used to ensure that specific files or applications are always allowed or blocked in your environment regardless of whether or not a file or application is known to be malicious in Iru Endpoint EDR’s threat feeds.
+Allow and Block lists ensure that specific files or applications are always allowed or blocked in your environment, regardless of whether they appear in Iru Endpoint EDR’s threat feeds.

 Block items are considered Malware and require the Malware posture to be in Protect mode to be blocked on the device.